 Day 5: Durness to Achmelvich Bay

 You’re now going to be heading south down the west coast of Scotland, which is home to some of the most dramatic scenery you’ll find anywhere in Scotland.
-Think sparkling Lochs, white sandy beaches, incredible mountains, and curvy roads.
+Think sparkling lochs, white sandy beaches, incredible mountains, and curvy roads.

 Still, this is kind of the point of coming to a remote part of Scotland!
 From Durness, the road winds down through some magnificent scenery, with lots of waterfalls and lochs to take pictures of as you go.

-After you cross the Kylesku bridge, keep an eye out for the Rock Stop, a visitor centre for the North West Highlands geopark, where you can learn all about the incredible geology of this area.
+After you cross the Kylesku bridge, keep an eye out for the Rock Stop, a visitor centre for the North West Highlands Geopark, where you can learn all about the incredible geology of this area.
 They also have a cafe.
 You can also take boat tours from Kylesku.

 After the Rock Stop you have a decision to make, which will largely depend on your vehicle.
 We can highly recommend turning off the A894 and taking the B869 towards Drumbeg just after Kylesku, although this road is not recommended if you are driving a larger vehicle or towing a caravan.